patrick-kidger/generalised_shapelets/torchshapelets/README.md

 Make sure you include the quotation marks.
 Tested to work on Linux.
 If on other operating systems then you must have a C++ compiler available and known to `pip`.
 (If you're on a Linux system then this should already be the case.)

 If you want to compute logsignature discrepancies then install [Signatory](https://github.com/patrick-kidger/signatory) first.
-If that's not installed then `torchshapelets` will still work, but `LogsignatureDiscrepancy` will not be available.
+If that's not installed then `torchshapelets` will still work, but `torchshapelets.LogsignatureDiscrepancy` will not be available.

 # Usage